 Let’s begin with the first requirement.

-Our previous rule would have captured Tweets using the promoted hashtag, thanks to our ‘cutthroatkitchen’ term.
-This would have matched mentions like ‘#cutthroatkitchen’, ‘@cutthroatkitchen’, or just a bare reference to ‘cutthroatkitchen’.
+Our previous rule would have captured Tweets using the promoted hashtag, thanks to our "cutthroatkitchen" term.
+This would have matched mentions like "#cutthroatkitchen", "@cutthroatkitchen", or just a bare reference to "cutthroatkitchen".
 These matches are due to the use of a tokenized match that tokenizes using punctuation.
-However, our customer wants to restrict this to only match on uses of ‘#cutthroatkitchen’.
-To do this, we’ll use the # premium operator as follows:
+However, our customer wants to restrict this to only match on uses of "#cutthroatkitchen".
+To do this, we’ll use the # operator as follows:

-While the original ‘cutthroatkitchen’ term looked for matches in the general text of the Tweet, this rule actually changes the strategy, and looks for a match in the list of hashtags Twitter has extracted from the Tweet itself (in the twitter_entities.hashtags field).
+While the original "cutthroatkitchen" term looked for matches in the general text of the Tweet, this rule actually changes the strategy, and looks for a match in the list of hashtags Twitter has extracted from the Tweet itself (with the native enriched format, this will match on the twitter_entities.hashtags field).
 Thus, it provides a much more targeted way for the customer to ensure they are only getting hashtag mentions of the phrase.

-This means the rule will be applied to Twitter’s extracted user mentions (in the twitter_entities.mentions field) for a match, rather than the general Text used in the Tweet.
-Since we are now specifically referencing the Twitter account of the show's host, the verified @altonbrown account, we no longer need to require the 'host' and 'show' keywords.
+This means the rule will be applied to Twitter’s extracted user mentions (with the native enriched format, this will match on the twitter_entities.mentions field) for a match, rather than the general text used in the Tweet.
+Since we are now specifically referencing the Twitter account of the show's host, the verified @altonbrown account, we no longer need to require the "host" and "show" keywords.